- Chandler Unified School District

 No Symptoms and Lives with Person Diagnosed with COVID-19 or Primary Exposure

 Separate yourself from the ill person.
-Return to school when 14 days have passed since last exposure AND no symptoms are present.
-A Negative test will not end quarantine.
+Return to school when your quarantine period has passed since last exposure AND no symptoms are present.

-* If symptoms develop in the 14-day monitoring period: Stay home AND follow Maricopa County Home Isolation Guidelines.
+* If symptoms develop during your quarantine period: Stay home AND follow Maricopa County Home Isolation Guidelines.

 Letter from CUSD, 8/4/2020